Telegram launches Voice Chats 2.0

-New Delhi, March 20 (IANS) In a recent update, Telegram messenger on Saturday introduced Voice Chats 2.0 with rich features for conducting live voice chat sessions in Channels for unlimited participants.
+New Delhi: In a recent update, Telegram messenger on Saturday introduced Voice Chats 2.0 with rich features for conducting live voice chat sessions in Channels for unlimited participants.

 This feature had earlier existed only for Telegram Groups that was launched in December 2020.